 How to apply

-If you’d like to apply to be an undergrad TA for Introduction to American Politics (usually taught each fall semester), please complete and return the form at http://polisci.wustl.edu/files/polisci/imce/teaching_practicum_form.pdf.
+If you’d like to apply to be an undergrad TA for Introduction to American Politics (usually taught each fall semester), please complete and return the form at https://polisci.wustl.edu/files/polisci/imce/ta_request_form.pdf.
 Please include a brief (one page) resume along with the application.
-Please submit your application by the first week of April, and I will notify you of decisions shortly thereafter.
+Submit your application by April 1 to Sarah Winkler at Seigle 207, Campus Box 1063, and I will notify you of decisions shortly thereafter.

 You can also see the syllabus.

 If you are selected, you will earn 3 hours of graded credit upon successful completion of the semester.

 1) Your primary responsibility is your section.
 A section usually consists of 12-20 undergraduates.
 You’ll meet with them once a week, but should also be available for an office hour at another time.

 2) You’ll participate in grading.
 This will consist mainly of objective material on the exams, as we can’t ask you to grade subjective material.